-Pepco Group Limited, registered in England and Wales with registration number 09127609 and registered office Unit B, 120 Weston Street, London, United Kingdom, SE1 4GS (“We” “Us” “Our”) is the Data Controller in relation to all personal data which you can provide on this website.
+Pepco Group N.V, a company registered in the Netherlands, CCI number 81928491 and registered office Unit B, 120 Weston Street, London, United Kingdom, SE1 4GS. (“We” “Us” “Our”) is the Data Controller in relation to all personal data which you can provide on this website.

 1. We may collect and process the following data about you:

 You may give us information about you by filling in forms on our website, (“Our Website”), or by corresponding with us by telephone, email or otherwise.
 This includes information you provide when you register to use Our Website, post material or request further services/ information.
 We may also ask you for information when you report a problem with Our Website.
 If you contact us in writing, we may keep a record of that correspondence.
 If you are providing us with your personal information for us to help you with a complaint/enquiry then it is in Our legitimate interest to store and use that data for those purposes.

 With regard to each of your visits to Our Website, we may automatically collect the following information:

 • Technical information, including the Internet protocol (IP) address used to connect your computer to the internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform;